skver0/tetel-vault/infoemeltangol/Information.md

 - boot virus
 	- writes itself to the boot sector of the disk
 - macro virus
-	- writes itself into the document's commandlist
+	- writes itself into the document's command list
 - trojan
 	- a program disguised as something else
 - worm
 	- distributes copies of itself on the network
-	- consumes memory and bandwith
+	- consumes memory and bandwidth
 - spyware
-	- data collection, keylogging
+	- data collection, key logging

 ##### Methods of defense
 - infection of a clean computer